Holographic complexity for black branes with momentum relaxation: EMA theory with momentum relaxation

-For the complexity growth rate of charged AdS black brane obtained in Eq.~(\ref{CCAR3}), it seems that in the $Q\to 0$ limit it vanishes, but as we know from general charged black holes, the $Q\to 0$ limit corresponds to $r_-\to0$, so we have $\mu_- Q\to 2M$ while $\mu_+ Q\to 0$.
-Thus in the zero charge limit we recover the case of neutral AdS branes for the Lloyd's bound, i.e. $d \mathcal{C}_A /dt=2M$.
+For the complexity growth rate of the charged AdS black brane obtained in Eq.~(\ref{CCAR3}), it seems that in the $Q\to 0$ limit it vanishes, but as we know from general charged black holes, the $Q\to 0$ limit corresponds to $r_-\to0$, so we have $\mu_- Q\to 2M$ while $\mu_+ Q\to 0$.
+Therefore, in this limit we recover the case of neutral AdS branes for the Lloyd's bound, i.e. $d \mathcal{C}_A /dt=2M$.